-- 1. Opinions on the original program (2019 edition) consist of issues regarding the appropriateness of the program structure, such as compulsory major courses and elective major courses.
-They thought that: - 1) The program should add content on research methods to the course. - 2) Some course descriptions should be modified to suit the study plan, such as the course on research methods in tourism management. - 3) There were some advantages and disadvantages in the original program (Revised version, the year 2019), for example: - a) The program's advantages were the course lecturers who had experience in research studies and expertise in teaching tourism management.
-There were various major courses for students, and the course content was suitable for the tourism labor market. - b) A disadvantage of the program was that some PLOs needed to meet the needs of some graduate users.
+1. Opinions on the original program (2019 edition) consisting of issues regarding the appropriateness of the program structure, such as compulsory major courses and elective major courses.

-2. Opinions on improving the program (2024 edition) were as follows:
+- 1) There should be more content of courses in advanced research methodology and strategic management theory for tourism management. - 2) There should be courses on agricultural and herbal tourism management. - 3) Some course descriptions should be adjusted to suit the study plan, such as the course on strategic management theory for higher tourism management. - 4) There were some advantages and disadvantages in the original program (Revised version, the year 2019), for example: - a) The program's advantages were the course lecturers with experience in research studies and expertise in teaching tourism management.
+There were various major courses for students, and the course content was suitable for the tourism labor market. - b) A disadvantage of the program was that some PLOs needed to meet the needs of some graduate users. - 2.
+Opinions on improving the program (2024 edition) were as follows: - 1) The program and courses should be improved to be more modern and congruent with the current situation. - 2) The teaching style should be adjusted to suit the diversity of students while still focusing on course achievement.

-- 1) The program and courses should be improved to be more modern and congruent with the current situation. - 2) The teaching style should be adjusted to suit the diversity of students while still focusing on course achievement. - 3) Some courses should be added to the program so that lecturers can integrate their experiences in conducting research studies and collaborative networks into teaching and learning. - 4) The program should invite more specialized experts to share their experiences and exchange knowledge with students in some courses.
+- 3) Some courses should be added to the program so that lecturers can integrate their experiences in conducting research studies and collaborative networks into teaching and learning. - 4) The program should invite more specialized experts to share their experiences and exchange knowledge with students in some courses.